Vision-iOS/Documentation/README.md

 ## Training tests
 ### Tutorial

-Part of the tests were carried out on subjects who, through the Mapping of subjects had already been routed to the idea of ​​an object recognition app.
+Part of the tests was carried out on subjects who, through the Mapping of subjects had already been routed to the idea of ​​an object recognition app.
 It was therefore decided to broaden the target of users by inserting subjects made totally unaware of the project idea.
 The tests of the prototypes led some of the users to understand only partially the purpose of the application, that is, the idea of recognizing objects was understood but not that of being able to search for images quickly and quickly.
 Also some have found it difficult to justify the section for editing the shot image.
 These issues have led to the construction of a tutorial that contains the idea and use of the application in four pages.
 Each page holds an easily recognizable logo, which tries to provoke the law of past experience, a title and a brief description.
 The tutorial is only offered to the user when the application is first opened in order to provide all the necessary information.
 All subsequent openings return to the main screen.

 ### Colors
 Although these were the first prototypes, test users found the screens to be completely bare and lacking in vitality.
-It was therefore decided to structure the prototype and the application on the basis of an adaptable background based on the type of theme (light/dark) active on the device.
+It was therefore decided to structure the prototype and the application based on adaptable background based on the type of theme (light/dark) active on the device.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22590804/116422426-075f6e00-a840-11eb-9d2c-42a5f95e0847.png">